PhilipPhil/Star-Wars-Weather/README.md

 # Star-Wars-Weather
-Star Wars Weather Chrome Extension
+Star Wars weather Chrome extension.
+This chrome extension will take your current location and set your google homepage background to a Star Wars planet that matches your current weather.